Kentucky Easements, Rights-of-Way, and Eminent Domain

 Monica is a Member in Stoll Keenon Ogden’s Lexington office and has been with the firm since 2009.
 She serves on the firm’s Board of Directors and Executive Committee and currently serves as Chair of the firm’s Personnel Committee.
 Monica is an experienced Member that untangles the regulatory process for her clients, both in administrative proceedings and in the courtroom.
 With over a decade of experience in advising utilities, Monica understands the business of providing gas, electric, and water service and how to navigate legal challenges and regulatory requirements.
 Monica also represents clients in other heavily regulated industries, including the equine industry.
 Outside of the office, Monica is a board member for the KY Market of the March of Dimes and volunteers her services to Kentucky Refugee Ministries.

-Cole Helfrich has been principal land surveyor with Craig R. Knoche & Associates, P.C. in Geneva, IL, for the last 28 years.
+Mr. Helfrich has been principal land surveyor with Craig R. Knoche & Associates, P.C. and its successor Koru Group PLLC in the Chicago area for the last 30 years.
 Mr. Helfrich first picked up a plumb bob in 1971 for Webster & Associates.
-From tape-and-transit to GPS, mortgage surveys to shopping centers, he has his seal on well over a billion dollars of commercial, residential and institutional developments and transactions in 22 counties in Illinois.
+From tape-and-transit to GPS, mortgage surveys to shopping centers, he has his seal on billions of dollars of commercial, residential and institutional developments and transactions in 23 counties in Illinois together with consulting and managing projects in 15 other states.
 Mr. Helfrich has enjoyed working with countless prominent developers, attorneys and other professionals in the field and the office.
-His specialties include real estate law; boundaries and boundary law; easements, rights-of-way and other encumbrances and servitudes; statutory and common-law plats; ALTA surveys; topography; building and site layout; construction- and project-management as well as land development consulting.
+His specialties include real estate law, boundaries and boundary law, easements, rights-of-way and other encumbrances and servitudes, statutory and common-law plats, ALTA surveys, topography, building and site layout, construction- and project-management as well as land development consulting.
+He has presented classes and co-written manuals with the Illinois Institute For Continuing Legal Education along with classes at the University of Illinois and HalfMoon Education.
 Mr. Helfrich is a member of the National Society of Professional Surveyors and the Illinois Professional Land Surveyors Association.

 Ann R. Myre